dfinity/motoko/guide/guide.md

 A `Char` of category R (Relational) represents characters as a code point in the Unicode character set.
 Characters can be converted to `Word32`, and `Word32`s in the range *0 ..
 0x1FFFFF* can be converted to `Char` (the conversion traps if outside of this range).
-With `singletonText` a character can be converted into a text of length 1.
+With `charToText` a character can be converted into a text of length 1.

 ### Type `Text`